Workiva/over_react/doc/over_react_redux_documentation.md

 While the defaults are probably appropriate 99% of the time, you may wish to override them with custom implementations for performance or other reasons.
 - #### `forwardRef`
-    - If `true`, the `ref` prop provided to the connected component will be return the wrapped component.
+    - If `true`, the `ref` prop provided to the connected component will forward onto and return the wrapped component.

 > [More information about the `connect` function](https://react-redux.js.org/api/connect#connect)